ownership-labs/replica-fvm/README.md

 # replica-fvm
 Linked data built on FVM actors

 An experiment in writing a Filecoin Virtual Machine smart contract using Rust.
-Create a custom actor for private fileDrive (aka. smart contract) that stores the state in your local devnet Lotus node's blockstore.
+Create a custom actor for fileDrive that stores the state in local Lotus.
+Later it should be linked data with on-chain relations, building blocks for data DAOs.

 For more info on the FVM: